 There are around half a million seniors who struggle with Parkinson’s disease (PD), according to the National Institutes of Health (NIH).
 One of the primary symptoms for people with this neurological disorder is tremors.
 Daily life tasks can prove to be quite difficult when these seniors have no control over these shakes.
 Fortunately, it is possible to promote healthy living despite these symptoms, thanks to many helpful tools.
 These are a few of our favorite examples:

 Tool #1 – Switch Enlargers

 People who have tremors might have a hard time manipulating switches.
 Both arthritis and Parkinson’s disease can lead to weakness of your fingers and a hand, which makes turning the dial on a lamp and flicking a light switch a rather painful experience.
 The enlargers can fit over the existing knob or switch and makes it far easier to turn your light or lamp on and off.

 Tool #2 – Gripware

 People who have these shakes might find it difficult to hold onto larger items.
 Seniors might drop full plates of food on the floor or spill beverages.
-These grips (specifically designed for seniors) are going to prevent these types of spills.
+These grips (specifically designed for seniors) help to prevent these types of spills.
 Dishware with high sides can help prevent food from falling off.